Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 Can RESP providers pre-fill some of the application form fields before asking their clients to sign a form?

 Yes.
-To facilitate the completion of the form, RESP providers could choose to pre-fill some fields with information collected during the Education Savings Plan (ESP) application process.
+To facilitate the completion of forms, RESP providers could choose to pre-fill some fields.
+They will collect this information during the education savings plan (ESP) application process.
 This includes, for example, the RESP provider, RESP contract number, subscriber names and beneficiary information.

 However, RESP providers may not preselect client options on the application forms.
 Client options include check boxes and/or fields that require a client decision or attestation, signatures, and signature dates.
 In particular, the client must complete the following fields: